 Policies of the State Investment Commission permit use of investments to enter into securities lending transactions.
 The System has contracted with State Street Bank & Trust Company (SSB) as third party securities lending agent to lend the System's debt and equity securities for cash, securities and sovereign debt of foreign countries as collateral at 102% of the market value of the domestic securities on loan and 105% of the market value of the international securities on loan.
 There are no restrictions on the amount of loans that can be made.
-There have been no violations of the provisions of the contract.
 Securities on loan at year-end for cash collateral are presented as not categorized in the preceding table.
 Securities on loan for noncash collateral are classified according to the category for the collateral.
 The contract with the lending agent requires them to indemnify the System if the borrowers fail to return the securities.
 Either the System or the borrower can terminate all securities loans on demand.
-The cash collateral received on security loans was invested in the lending agent's short-term investment pool for an average duration of 69 days and a weighted average maturity of 144 days.
+The cash collateral received on security loans was invested in the lending agent's short-term investment pool for an average duration of 64 days and a weighted average maturity of 252 days.
 Because the loans were terminable at will, their duration did not generally match the duration of the investments made with cash collateral.
 The System is not permitted to pledge or sell collateral securities received unless the borrower defaults.
 There were no losses during the fiscal year resulting from default of the borrower or lending agent.

-At June 30, 2002, management believes the System has no credit risk exposure to borrowers because the amounts the System owes the borrowers do not exceed the amounts the borrowers owe the System.
-The securities on loan at year-end were \$540,400,489 (fair value), and the collateral received for those securities on loan was \$552,779,734 (fair value).
+At June 30, 2003, management believes the System has no credit risk exposure to borrowers because the amounts the System owes the borrowers do not exceed the amounts the borrowers owe the System.
+The securities on loan at year-end were \$565,565,715 (fair value), and the collateral received for those securities on loan was \$586,117,017 (fair value).